 - Shadow – Your pup is like your shadow in the field.

-A critical part of the hunting experience is the ammunition.
+A critical part of the hunting experience are the guns and ammunition.
 This provides fun ideas for hunting dog names!

 - Gunner – A term for a person who operates a gun or cannon.

 - Hammer – The hammer is the part of a firearm that converts stored up energy into the initial source of energy to fire a projectile.